-As your shore home sat vacant over the winter months waiting for the birds to start chirping outside, inside your home potentially lurked an unseen, living organism that could be affecting your health.
+After winter is over, a closed house could develop a mold problem.
+Your shore home sat vacant over the winter months waiting for the birds to start chirping outside.
+Inside your home potentially lurked an unseen, living organism that could be affecting your health.
 With the air flow in the home significantly decreased, temperature more than likely brought down to a minimum to save on the heating bills, the relative humidity in your home could remain elevated enough to cause some issues.

 The lower temperatures and lack of airflow in your home may be carrying significantly high relative humidity.
 50 degrees in your house means that it cannot hold as much moisture then if you set your home to 70 degrees.
 This also means that even though it is cold and dry outside in those winter months, 50 degrees inside may have held enough moisture to cause mold to grow within your home.